Offer for subscription () | aktiencheck.de

 OFFER FOR SUBSCRIPTION

-Northern 2 VCT PLC (the "Company") announces that, in conjunction with Northern Venture Trust PLC and Northern 3 VCT PLC (together with the Company known as the "Northern VCTs"), it has published an offer document (the "Offer Document") dated 6 February 2017 in relation to offers of new ordinary shares for subscription in the 2016/17 tax year ("the Offers").
+Northern Venture Trust PLC (the "Company") announces that, in conjunction with Northern 2 VCT PLC and Northern 3 VCT PLC (together with the Company known as the "Northern VCTs"), it has published an offer document (the "Offer Document") dated 6 February 2017 in relation to offers of new ordinary shares for subscription in the 2016/17 tax year ("the Offers").
 The Offers seek to raise up to £4.3 million in each of the Northern VCTs.

 Applications for the new shares in the Company will be considered on a first come first served basis subject to the directors' discretion.
 The Offers are now open to Existing Shareholders in any of the Northern VCTs and are expected to open to the general public at 8.00am on Monday 20 February 2017, if not already fully subscribed.
 The Offers will remain open until 5.00pm on 31 March 2017, unless fully subscribed at an earlier date and subject to the directors' right to close the Offers at any time.